-4 Another approach to this analysis would be to add LTEMP EIS alternative-specific 5 expenses for 5 years, estimate a SLCA/IP rate based on that, do it again for another 5 years, and 6 again and again.
-The LTEMP EIS alternative-specific impact would then show four SLCA/IP 7 rates that cover the 20-year temporal scope of the EIS.
-We could then do a net present value 8 calculation to 2015.
-This approach would have made the SLCA/IP rate analysis more 9 comparable to the approach used in Sections K.1 and K.3.
-This would be a straight-forward 10 calculation for a regulated utility that uses a "test year" to set rates.
-The expenses related to a "test year" would be available for each of the 20 years included in the LTEMP EIS time frame 11 12 from the analysis in Section K.1.
-As explained in the previous paragraph, this approach would be 13 significantly different from Western's required method of setting SLCA/IP rates.
-In addition, the 14 schedule for completion of this analysis did not allow for the added time required.
+Another approach to this analysis would be to add LTEMP EIS alternative-specific expenses for 5 years, estimate a SLCA/IP rate based on that, do it again for another 5 years, and again and again.
+The LTEMP EIS alternative-specific impact would then show four SLCA/IP rates that cover the 20-year temporal scope of the EIS.
+We could then do a net present value calculation to 2015.
+This approach would have made the SLCA/IP rate analysis more comparable to the approach used in Sections K.1 and K.3.
+This approach would be a straightforward calculation similar to that of a regulated utility that uses a "test year" to set rates.
+The expenses related to a "test year" would be available for each of the 20 years included in the LTEMP EIS time frame from the analysis in Section K.1.
+As explained in the previous paragraph, this approach would be significantly different from WAPA's required method of setting SLCA/IP rates.
+In addition, the schedule for completion of this analysis did not allow for the added time required